OPIT-CS/comp5002-lab1-threading-locks/README.md

 - Clone the repository created for you by GitHub Classroom.
 - Modify the `.py` files to complete the tasks.
-- Answer the analysis questions in `analysis.txt`.
+- Answer the analysis questions in `analysis.md`.
 - Commit frequently with meaningful messages.
 - Push your final changes before the deadline.